 Federal student aid is a financial lifeline for college students.
-For the 2015-16 school year, the average undergraduate student received $14,460 in federal financial aid through grants, federal student loans, and educational tax credits and deductions.
+According to the College Board, the average undergraduate student received $14,400 in federal financial aid through grants, federal student loans, and educational tax credits and deductions during the 2016-17 school year.

 To access these resources, college students must meet and maintain specific requirements.
 So what happens if you don’t and you lose federal financial aid eligibility?
 Find out how you can regain federal student aid eligibility — or how to pay for college if you can’t.